 The first task is to know how safe this person is when they go home tonight for dinner and a night’s sleep, and when they wake up tomorrow.
 And if they don’t have dinner or a place to sleep, again this is a crisis that needs extra help.

-Does it involve weapons or travel to a specific place or a specific special day?
+Does it involve weapons or travel to a specific place or a specific special holiday or life milestone, like a birthday?

 Did they make arrangements for their pets or home or favorite things?